 Day 4: Explore the eastern part of the South Coast

 It’s time to head east!
-On this day you will drive past the largest glacier in Europe Vatnajokull, explore a canyon and see the incredible Jokulsarlon Glacier lagoon.
+On this day you will drive past the largestin Europe , explore a canyon and see the incredible lagoon.

 From Vik you will drive on route 1 until you reach the massive ancient river canyon, Fjadrargljufur, which is approximately 2 million years old.
 After walking the beautiful path at Fjadrargljufur, head east until you come across the small village, Kirkjubaejarklaustur.
 If you drive a little further you will find a small river, by the river, a trail will lead you to a small and lesser known waterfall called Stjornarfoss.
 On warm summer days you might see locals bathing and playing in the pool beneath the waterfall.